PrefectHQ/prefect/docs/orchestration/tutorial/first.md

 tutorial.

 ::: tip Service Account API Key <Badge text="Cloud"/>
-If you're using Prefect Cloud, the Local Agent will need access to the Service Account's API Key [you created earlier](/orchestration/tutorial/overview.html#create-a-service-account-key).
+If you're using Prefect Cloud, the Local Agent will need access to the service account's API key [you created earlier](/orchestration/tutorial/overview.html#create-a-service-account-key).
 :::